I’ve been eying my bigger pawpaw nervously since last August.

 My favorite rose started blooming in late May, bloomed right through the dryness of August, and will continue for a while yet.
 At this point, I’m leaving the hips on to ripen, as they turn a very nice orange.
 It’s a David Austin rose called Windrush, which has a fabulous scent.

 I believe that if this were an apple tree, with an apple tree’s superficial and small root system, it would have been completely ripped out of the ground by this storm.
-Pawpaws have taproots, and I think that’s whats holding the tree up.
+Pawpaws have taproots, and I think that’s what is holding the tree up.

 Using a level app on my phone, I see that the trunk is leaning roughly 17° off vertical, and the big cluster of pawpaws at the top are pulling the top section to horizontal.
 Just add adolescent raccoons….
 If the tree were to go over, it would probably land on the blue fescue and whack the western edge of the oakleaf hydrangea.